How old do I have to be to volunteer?

 Do you complete background checks?

-Yes, we complete national background checks on all of our volunteers.
+Yes, we complete online national background checks on all of our volunteers.
 In addition, Driver Volunteers will have an abstract run on their driving record.

 Do I need to complete the Immunization/Health Assessment Form?